surfer190/fixes/docs/django/django-escaping-html-in-test.md

 ---
 # Django Escaping HTML in Test

-Import django's escpae it is different from `html.escpae`
+Import django's escape it is different from `html.escape`

     from django.utils.html import escape
     escape("'")